davkk/masters-thesis/typst/main.typ

 == Framework — O2 and O2Physics

 The major upgrade during Long Shutdown 2, introduced a new computing system called *Online-Offline (O2)*.
 This system replaces the previous data processing model with a more efficient approach that minimizes data volume through online track reconstruction.
 To support this, ALICE deployed two specialized computing farms: the First Level Processor (FLP) farm in Counting Room 1 (CR1) and the Event Processing Node (EPN) farm in Counting Room 0 (CR0).
 The FLP farm first reduces raw detector data from 3.5 TB/s to 900 GB/s by performing initial data suppression before sending it via Infiniband to the EPN farm.
-There, the first reconstruction pass further reduces the data to 130 GB/s, which then gets written to permanent storage. @alice-o2
+There, the first reconstruction pass further reduces the data to 130 GB/s, which then gets written to permanent storage @alice-o2.

 The O2 framework introduces an entirely new software ecosystem, designed from scratch to support this architecture, by handling detector readout, data quality control, and operational services. *O2Physics* on the other hand acts as the complementary part to O2 for the LHC data analysis.
 It provides a way to define and run analysis tasks, which then get executed in parallel on the cluster.
 Designed to be flexible and extendable, the framework allows physicists to add their own analyses and modify existing ones.